wizcox/1D-CNN-signal-classification/README.md

 # 1D-CNN-signal-classification
-Using 1D CNN to classify a small amount of time-series vibration signal data.
+Using 1D CNN to classify a small amount of vibration signal data.

 * fossil1.csv: Collected vibration signals from Smartwatches(WearOS), including accelerometer readings of x,y,z axes.